Jurors hear of propofol shipments to Jackson doctor

 "He said there was no need to do that, just use the delivery system as always," Lopez said.
 He added that he again sent the package by express shipping.

 Murray admits giving the "Thriller" singer a small dose of propofol as a sleep aid but denies involuntary manslaughter.
-Defence attorneys claim Jackson, 50, caused his own death by giving himself an extra dose of the anaesthetic, and sedatives, without Murray's knowledge.
+Defense attorneys claim Jackson, 50, caused his own death by giving himself an extra dose of the anesthetic, and sedatives, without Murray's knowledge.

 Prosecutors on Tuesday also brought to the witness stand two other women whom Murray knew socially and either spoke to on the phone or texted on the day Jackson died.